- Asian Handicap markets level up the playing field by giving a virtual lead to the underdog.

 AH Levels Up The Game

-Asian Handicap markets manipulate the scoreline, making for a more exciting proposition.
+sian Handicap markets adjust the scoreline, creating a more engaging and meaningful betting proposition.

-They’ve got to win by three goals or more for the bet to come off — which is by no means guaranteed in any FA cup fixture.
-The odds in the Asian Handicap markets reflect this theoretical chance.
-You’d expectĀ the odds for Spurs and Plymouth to be tighter together, as if they’re more evenly matched.
+They now need to win by three goals or more for the bet to succeed, which is far from guaranteed in any FA Cup fixture.
+The Asian Handicap odds reflect this increased uncertainty, so the prices on Spurs and Plymouth move closer together, as if the teams were more evenly matched.

 But exactly how superior will Spurs be on the day, if at all?